 - participating in our work experience programme

-Alternatively, you can contact Mrs M Hall, Vice Principal, who is responsible for leading the programme: firstname.lastname@example.org
+You can contact Mrs M Hall, Vice Principal, who is responsible for leading the programme: firstname.lastname@example.org